Sjors/nado-book/taproot/schnorr-libsecp256k1.md

 Shut up.

 Sjors Provoost:
-[inaudible 00:00:23]
+Schnorr was added.

 Aaron Van Wirdum:
-Okay yeah, so Snore, exactly.
+Okay yeah, so Schnorr, exactly.
 Thank you for actually making it clear for our listener.
 Oh, I misunderstood your question, yeah.
-Snore was added.
+Schnorr was added.
 So libsecp256k1 is a library.

 Sjors Provoost:
 That's right.